 Other CMHC Funding Opportunities

-The Seed Funding program supports affordable housing through interest-free loans and non-repayable contributions.
+The Seed Funding program supports affordable housing through interest-free loans and/or non-repayable contributions.
 There are two funding streams: one for new construction/conversions, and one to preserve existing community housing projects.
+To learn more about preserving your housing project, please visit Preservation Funding for Community Housing.

 Preservation Funding for Community Housing